 - Be Fun And Make The Game Entertaining – Never take the game too seriously or let the dog be too worried about winning the game.
 Instead, leave the game when the dog is intensely into competing for mood.

 - Do Not Overexcite The Dog – Make sure to not push your dog into any challenge or tease, as dogs can become overexcited causing a dominant and pushy behavior that you do not want for your dog to have it, as it might cause loss of the control over him and he might have problems following your commands, as a result.

-- Do Not Become A Toy Yourself– Never make a mistake trying to unconditionally make your dog pleased including making yourself a toy for the dog, i.e. leaving your dog to use your body, your clothes, or your body accessories.
-Do not make fun of yourself acting as a dog, sitting on hands and knees and barking at the dog, pushing or wrestling with your dog, as this only will invite some a negative behavior towards you, such as biting as the dog will consider you as an another canine buddy.
+- Do Not Become A Toy Yourself – Never make a mistake trying to unconditionally make your dog pleased including making yourself a toy for the dog, i.e. leaving your dog to use your body, your clothes, or your body accessories.
+Do not make fun of yourself acting like a dog, sitting on hands and knees and barking at the dog, pushing or wrestling with your dog, as this only will invite some a negative behavior towards you, such as biting as the dog will consider you as another canine buddy.

 - Let Your Body Language Speak – Keep the required body posture and use the necessary serious, but not negative, tone of voice at times that you see your dog is not taking you seriously.
-Dog needs to be reminded who is the leader.
+The dog needs to be reminded who is the leader.

 - Do Not Give Away Toys Easily – To make the game fun and interactive you need to make the dog win the toys through the game, so avoid putting them in a place when the dog can access them easily, as this might cause loss of interest for the play.

 - Create Rules Before – Before starting a game, it is important for the dog to understand several essential dog-ruling commands, that should be taught by training – necessary to keep the proper verbal communication with the dog, such as “sit”, “stay”, “get it”, “fetch”, “out”, “bring it here”, “leave it”, and much more.